dart-archive/www.dartlang.org/src/site/docs/tutorials/web-ui/index.markdown

-This program must dispatch watchers explicitly because the Web UI layer does not automatically dispatch watchers for window interval events.
+This program must dispatch watchers explicitly because the Web UI layer does not automatically dispatch watchers for timer events.
 If you comment out the watchers.dispatch() call, the currentTime string changes in the Dart code every second, but the UI is not updated.